[Reply] Best practices for customer support and community engagement on social media

 Be where your customers are

 Twitter and Facebook are the primary focus for many businesses offering support on social media, but it's important to look at which channels your customers are currently engaging on to determine if they're right for your business.
-If customers are asking questions on a channel that your team isn't monitoring, those conversations will go unanswered.
+It can be tempting to open company accounts on all social networks, because it feels like you’re taking advantage of all of your options.
+But if customers are asking questions on a channel that your team isn't monitoring, those conversations will go unanswered.
 Conversocial reported that 88% of consumers will be less likely to buy from you after seeing unanswered questions. 😬

 Be quick to respond